La Consolacion College Daet: History

 Four Catalan Augustinian Sisters arrived in Manila from the port of Barcelona, Spain, on April 6, 1883, to dedicate themselves to care for and educate the orphans of the 1882 cholera epidemic by establishing the Asilo-Colegio de Manadaloya.
 More Spanish Sisters came the following year but the tedious work and social condition of the country forced most of the Sisters to return to Spain with the exception of Sisters Rita and Joaquina Barcelo Y Pages.

 When the Filipino-American War broke out, the remaining Spanish Sisters were forced to abandon the first ten Filipino Sisters.
 In 1899, these Filipino Sisters took possession of the Franciscan buildings in Sampaloc and opened an asilo-colegio just in time for the start of classes in June.
 In 1902, through the beseeching of the clergy, the orphanage-school became a full-pledge academic institution whose objective was to provide training to those intending to pass the civil service exam that the students might be able to teach in the public schools.
 The first to be recognized of all private schools in Manila, G. A. O'Reilly, Superintendent of Private Schools, described it "most proficient".

 Many years before the outbreak of World War II, a dream for a Catholic school had already been conceived by the parish priests who were assigned in the Parish of St. John the Baptist.
 It was only in 1948, however, with the assignment of Rev. Msgr.
 Antonino O. Reganit as the parish priest, that the dream became a reality.

 After the fury of typhoon "Jean" in January 1948, Msgr.
 Antonino O. Reganit busied himself with the reconstruction of the damaged convent which he promised to convert into a parochial school.
 With the support of his assistant Parish Priest Rev. Fr.
-Salvador I. Naz and the zealous efforts exerted by Mr. Lucio Magana, co-founder and the first principal together with the parishioners and the then Hon.
+Salvador I. Naz and the efforts exerted by Mr. Lucio Magana, co-founder and the first principal together with the parishioners and the then Hon.
 Gov. Wilfredo Panotes, the Daet Parochial School came into existence.

 On the historic day of July 5, 1948, 220 school children enrolled at the Daet Parochial School, making it as one of the Catholic Educational institutions in Camarines Norte.
 The school had its first commencement exercises on April 11, 1949, with 18 pupils graduating from the elementary course.

 Upon the request of Bishop Pedro Santos, D.D., the Augustinian Sisters of the Philippines agreed to manage the school beginning SY 1949–1950 with Sor.
 Ma.
 Ambrosia Marte, OSA as Mother Superior.
 In SY 1950–1954, it was Sor Salvadora de la Circumcision, OSA who became the Principal.
 The legacy brought by the Augustinian Sisters and the pioneer teachers were carried on until the first High School graduation on April 15 of 1953.
 Sor Ma.
 Victoria de la Resurreccion, OSA became the Directress for SY 1955–1956.
-True to their objectives, the Augustinian Sisters provided the school children with physical, intellectual and spiritual guidance making Daet Parochial School a truly Catholic institution.